skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The party sneaks back into town, on the way seeing a number of soldiers leaving, heading back towards the house.
 They are rolling a large barrel.
 They crouch down and consider taking these guys out.
-Eomer points out they could kill these guys and hide the bodies in the woods or dump them in the ocean.
+Eomier points out they could kill these guys and hide the bodies in the woods or dump them in the ocean.
 Enoch responds that even if the bodies are never recovered, the Alidians will still assume the townies are responsible, and take revenge on them anyway.